mui/mui-x/docs/data/getting-started/overview/overview.md

 Most of MUI X's components are available for free with an MIT license, but more advanced features require a Pro or Premium commercial license.

 MUI X components are fully compatible with MUI Core.
-X can extend the functionality of UIs built with Material UI or MUI Base, but its components can also stand on their own.
+MUI X can extend the functionality of UIs built with Material UI or MUI Base, but its components can also stand on their own, or be used with another React component library.